 - Only Known by Their Nickname: Gloves; his first name is Alfred, but when Leda reveals she knows that, he warns her not to spread it around.
 Even his mother calls him Gloves or "son."

 - Pet the Dog: Literally; as he prepares to interrogate Leda, Ebbing takes his pet dachshund into the room with him, talks to him gently, and then throws a ball for him to play with.

 - Subverted later, however, when Ebbing takes the dachshund with him on his Suicide Attack.
 Ebbing doesn't make it, but it's implied the dog survives.

-- Tap on the Head: Leda does this to Gloves (though it's only to keep Pepi from killing him).
+- Tap on the Head: Leda does this to Gloves with her handbag (though it's only to keep Pepi from killing him).

 - Those Wacky Nazis: Or fifth columnists, in this case.